Alexander III of Russia: As Tsesarevich

 Alexander and his father became estranged due to their different political views.
 In 1870, Alexander II supported Prussia in the Franco-Prussian War, which angered the younger Alexander.
-Influenced by his Danish wife Dagmar, Alexander criticized the "shortsighted government" for helping the "Prussian pigs".
+Influenced by his Danish wife, Dagmar, Alexander criticized the "shortsighted government" for helping the "Prussian pigs".

-Alexander resented his father for having a long-standing relationship with Catherine Dolgorukov (with whom he had several illegitimate children) while his mother, the Empress, was suffering from chronic ill-health.
-Two days after Empress Marie died, his father told him, “I shall live as I wish, and my union with Princess Dolgorukova is definite" but assured him that "your rights will be safeguarded.”
-Alexander was furious over his father's decision to marry Catherine a month after his mother's death, which he believed “forever ruined all the dear good memories of family life.”
+Alexander resented his father for having a long-standing relationship with Princess Catherine Dolgorukova (with whom he had several illegitimate children) while his mother, the Empress, was suffering from chronic ill-health.
+Two days after Empress Marie died, his father told him, "I shall live as I wish, and my union with Princess Dolgorukova is definite" but assured him that "your rights will be safeguarded."
+Alexander was furious over his father's decision to marry Catherine a month after his mother's death, which he believed "forever ruined all the dear good memories of family life."
 His father threatened to disinherit him if he left court out of protest against the marriage.
 He privately denounced Catherine as "the outsider" and complained that she was "designing and immature".
-After his father's assassination, he reflected that his father's marriage to Catherine had caused the tragedy: “All the scum burst out and swallowed all that was holy.
+After his father's assassination, he reflected that his father's marriage to Catherine had caused the tragedy: "All the scum burst out and swallowed all that was holy.
 The guardian angel flew away and everything turned to ashes, finally culminating in the dreadful incomprehensible 1 March."

 Reign

 On 13 March 1881 (N.S.)
-Alexander's father, Alexander II, was assassinated by members of the extremist organization Narodnaya Volya.
-As a result, Alexander ascended to the Russian imperial throne in Nennal.
+Alexander's father, Alexander II, was assassinated by members of the organization Narodnaya Volya.
+As a result, Alexander ascended to the Russian imperial throne in the village of Nennal.
 He and Maria Feodorovna were officially crowned and anointed at the Assumption Cathedral in Moscow on 27 May 1883.
 Alexander's ascension to the throne was followed by an outbreak of anti-Jewish riots.

 Alexander III disliked the extravagance of the rest of his family.
 It was also expensive for the Crown to pay so many grand dukes each year.
-Each one received an annual salary of 250,000 rubles, and grand duchesses received a dowry of a million when they married.
+Each one received an annual salary of 250,000 rubles, and grand duchesses received a dowry of a million rubles when they married.
 He limited the title of grand duke and duchess to only children and male-line grandchildren of emperors.
 The rest would bear a princely title and the style of Serene Highness.
-He also forbade morganatic marriages, as well as those outside of the Orthodoxy.
+He also forbade morganatic marriages, as well as those outside of the Orthodox Church.

 Domestic policies

 On the day of his assassination, Alexander II signed an ukaz setting up consultative commissions to advise the monarch.
 On ascending to the throne, however, Alexander III took Pobedonostsev's advice and cancelled the policy before its publication.
 He made it clear that his autocracy would not be limited.

-All of Alexander III's internal reforms aimed to reverse the liberalization that had occurred in his father's reign.
-The new Emperor believed that remaining true to Russian Orthodoxy, Autocracy, and Nationality (the ideology introduced by his grandfather, emperor Nicholas I) would save Russia from revolutionary agitation.
+All of Alexander III's internal reforms aimed to reverse the liberalization from his father's reign.
+The new Emperor believed that the principles of Orthodoxy, Autocracy, and Nationality, introduced by his grandfather Nicholas I, would quell revolutionary agitation and save Russia.